 Just remember to pack your sunhat and a good pair of sunglasses, if you plan on exploring the country on breaks from teaching English, because you will definitely need them!

-If you’re looking to find the best teaching jobs in Africa, GoAbroad has some of the most comprehensive resources out there (not to toot our own horns or anything).
+If you’re looking to find the best teaching jobs in Africa, but you don't have a degree to back up your skills, don't give up yet.
+GoAbroad has some of the most comprehensive resources out there (not to toot our own horns or anything).
 No matter where you want to teach, or for how long, our teaching English in Africa directory has an exhaustive list of program providers to get you started on your next adventure.
 If you’re looking to teach English abroad in Africa, all it takes is spending some time filtering programs for your particular needs.
 Then scour teach abroad program reviews and reach out to program advisors and alumni to get all the deets to make your decision.

-Africa – and yes, we do mean the whole continent – has near limitless opportunities for those seeking an adventure teaching abroad.
-We listed five countries above that are up and coming destinations for teaching English in Africa; the question isn’t are they ready for you, the question is, are you ready for them?
+This place—and yes, we do mean the whole continent—has near limitless opportunities for those seeking a way to teach English in Africa without a degree.
+We listed five countries above that are up and coming destinations for teaching in Africa; the question isn’t are they ready for you, the question is, are you ready for them?